 Talent wants to teach people in her community everything she has learned at EARTH.
 “Now I know what I really want to be in the future: an entrepreneur.
 After learning about value addition on agricultural products, I have many ideas for projects that I would want to implement in my country after graduation.
 I know that I can help my country to reduce food wastages by ensuring better preservation of their local products.
 I hope to employ myself and other local youths in my community.
 It’s a nice strategy to eradicate poverty and a way of ploughing back what I learned to my local community.”

 Talent has exciting plans after graduation.
-She was selected to participate in the Fellowship Program, a novel initiative that has been created in partnership between the Mastercard Foundation and EARTH University to facilitate recent African graduates’ transition from Universities to launch purposeful careers in agriculture and agribusiness sectors in their countries of origin.
-As a Fellow, Talent will gain professional experience with a host partner in Zimbabwe, her home country; she is still waiting to hear where she will be placed to work for one year.
+She was selected to participate in the Fellowship Program, a novel initiative that has been created in partnership between the Mastercard Foundation and EARTH University to facilitate recent African graduates’ transition from university to launch purposeful careers in the agriculture and agribusiness sectors in their countries of origin.
+As a Fellow, Talent will gain professional experience with CAMFED Zimbabwe, working in youth outreach and developing professional relationships with stakeholders.

 To her donors at the Mastercard Foundation, Talent would like to say, “I feel forever grateful for the opportunity provided to come down to Costa Rica and be part of a unique academic program in the world.
 Being at this school has opened my mind.
 I want to create my own employment, that’s my dream.
 I want to work hard so that my dream can come true.”

 For more information about the Fellowship Program and about being a Host Partner, please contact us.